wlonk/arcadia/rules/making_characters.rst

 addition to soldiers ready to ship out, there were militias standing ready to defend against a French invasion.)

-Beatriz gets the Queen of Hearts, the Governess.
+Beatriz gets the Queen of Hearts, the Companion.
 She names her character Miss Lucy Taylor, and makes her, of course, a Taylor, with *Holly blood*.